-The study utilized the 9 cm copper fin length and the magnitudes of variable intake air velocity into the design of the AWG device.
-Figure 3 shows the blow up figure of the AWG prototype.
+The study utilized the 9 cm copper fin length and the magnitudes of variable intake air velocity in the design of the AWG device.
+Figure 3 shows the blow-up figure of the AWG prototype.

 The AWG device was continuously operated for 30 days in a secure open space located at Manolo Fortich, Bukidnon for the experimental analysis.
-The testing area for the field test was located at the backyard of a residential lot located at a rural community at Manolo Fortich, Bukidnon.
-The period of testing was between the September to October 2021 and the experimental setup is shown in Fig. 3b.
-The average hourly RH, ambient air temperature was shown Fig. 4 and the average hourly water collection was shown in Fig. 5.
+The testing area for the field test was located in the backyard of a residential lot located in a rural community at Manolo Fortich, Bukidnon.
+The period of testing was between September to October 2021 and the experimental setup is shown in Fig. 3b.
+The average hourly RH, and the ambient air temperature were shown in Fig. 4 and the average hourly water collection was shown in Fig. 5.

-Fig. 3 Blow up picture of the AWG Device with its corresponding parts (a) and finished product and experimental setup (b).
+Fig. 3 Blow-up picture of the AWG Device with its corresponding parts (a) and finished product and experimental setup (b)

-Fig. 4 Average hourly ambient air temperature and relative humidity.
+Fig. 4 Average hourly ambient air temperature and relative humidity

-Fig. 5 Average Hourly Water Collection for the AWG Device
+Fig. 5 Average hourly water collection for the AWG device

-It can be seen in Figure 5 that the highest water collection rate of the AWG was during nighttime since there was high RH levels paired with low surrounding temperature.
-Overall, the highest recorded amount of water collected in a day was 526mL.
-Table 3 shows the comparison between the outputs of this study compared to past literatures.
+It can be seen in Fig. 5 that the highest water collection rate of the AWG was during nighttime since there were high RH levels paired with low surrounding temperatures.
+Overall, the highest recorded amount of water collected in a day was 526 mL.
+Table 3 shows the comparison between the outputs of this study compared to past literature.